 Roman gold jewellery from Naukratis, including a large gold diadem inscribed with the name of Tiberius Claudius Artemidorus.

 According to the Classical Greek historian Herodotus, in the mid-sixth century BC the Egyptian Pharaoh Amasis gave the town of Naukratis to Greeks from 12 different cities to live in, including land where non-resident traders could erect sanctuaries.
-However, archaeology attests the site’s existence already under Pharaoh Psammetichus (Psamtek) I, from at least 620 BC.
-Furthermore, Naukratis was not just a Greek but also an Egyptian town.
+However, archaeology attests the site’s existence already under Pharaoh Psammetichus (Psamtek) I, from at least 620/610 BC.
+Furthermore, Naukratis was not just a Greek but also an Egyptian town, in which Greeks and Egyptians lived side by side for centuries.
 To Egyptians, the site was known as Nokradj (the Greek name ‘Naukratis’ deriving from this Egyptian name), or as Per-Meryt, the-House-of-the-Harbour.
 The city had close connections to the Egyptian royal city Sais, located on the neighbouring branch of the Nile.

 During the Hellenistic period Naukratis was one of three Greek poleis (city-states) in Egypt and remained an important town and regional hub.
 Alexander the Great’s finance minister, Kleomenes, was born here.
 In the late fourth century BC Naukratis briefly issued its own bronze coinage.